 There is also one road tripping opportunity that is only open to you in the summer months- exploring the Southern and Central Highlands.
 These regions are wild and inhospitable places with rough roads and river crossings to navigate.
 As soon as the snows come, access is promptly closed to all traffic.

-Things to do in Iceland in summer
+Best things to do in Iceland in summer

 So we’ve established that sightseeing, road tripping and camping are all great things to do in summer.
 From seeing the sights of the Golden Circle to traversing the more remote and hard to reach places, camping in summer is much more easeful with plenty of daylight hours and the milder weather.